 DESC airbnb;

-To describe the creation of table Airbnb, the syntax is given below:
+To describe the creation of the Airbnb table, the syntax is given below:

 DESC AIRBNB;

-As we see in the above diagram, the primary key in table Airbnb is the ID column and it is done by query DESC AIRBNB command.
+As shown in the diagram above, the primary key in the Airbnb table is the ID column, which is identified using the query DESC AIRBNB command.

 This is how to create a table with a primary key column in MariaDB.